gomesfernanda/personal-development/summaries/Lean-Analytics-Summary.md

 - Entrepreneurs should find the perfect combination of big vision and data.
 - You need to think of Lean Startup as the process you use to move toward and achieve your vision.

-## PART 2: Finding the right metric for right now
+## PART 2 - Finding the right metric for right now

-### Chapter 5: Analytics Frameworks
+### Chapter 5 - Analytics Frameworks
-- There are a set of frameworks, and each one offers a different perspective on a startup lifecycle.
+- There are a set of frameworks, and each one offers a different perspective on a startup life cycle.
 - Some frameworks are:
 - **Dave McClure's Pirate Metrics**
     - metrics that a startup needs fit into the categories: AARRA = acquisition, activation, retention, revenue, and referral.